li8bot/monkAI_webinar/README.md

 ### Getting started with transfer learning for image classification

-Create powerful applications for the real world with MonkAI Created by : Abhishek Kumar, Akash Deep Singh
+Create powerful applications for the real world with MonkAI Created by :
+Abhishek Kumar --
+Akash Deep Singh --

 #### What you’ll learn
  - Build an Image Classification application